Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Introduction

 In the Stokes limit, the lateral movement/lift force observed when either the wall or the particle is deformable arises due to a breakdown of the Stokes reversibility.
-The effects of particle deformability have been extensively studied through numerical simulations, particularly for vesicles, capsules, and drops \citep{doddi2009three,barthes2016motion}.
+The effects of particle deformability have been extensively studied through numerical simulations, particularly for vesicles, capsules, and drops \citep{doddi2009three,nix2014lateral,barthes2016motion,bureau2023lift}.
 However, modelling the particle as an elastic solid rather than a drop alters its dynamics due to differences in their constitutive equations.
 Recent experiments have demonstrated that wall effects suppress the terminal velocity of an elastic particle, whereas its deformability enhances it \citep{noichl2022dynamics}.
 To model elasticity, one can use Hooke's law for small deformations and the Neo-Hookean model \citep{li2020understanding} for finite deformations.
 Theoretical studies have showed that the dynamic behaviour of the particle is sensitive to the chosen model; for instance, in an unbounded domain, a compressible Hookean sphere exhibits enhanced terminal velocity \citep{murata1980deformation}, whereas an incompressible Neo-Hookean sphere experiences a reduction in terminal velocity compared to the corresponding Stokes velocity \citep{nasouri2017elastic}.
-The dynamics of rigid spheres and drops near walls are well-studied, but analytical investigations of wall effects on elastic solids remain limited.
+The dynamics of rigid spheres, vesicles, capsules, and drops near walls are well-studied, but analytical investigations of wall effects on elastic solids remain limited.
 Most analytical studies have focused on elastic solids moving in an unbounded domain \citep{tam1973transverse,murata1980deformation}, leaving a knowledge gap in wall interaction effects.
 For a rigid sphere moving near a rigid wall, analytical techniques using bispherical harmonics \citep{o1964slow}, lubrication theory \citep{goldman1967slow}, and the method of reflections\citep{kim2013microhydrodynamics} provide solutions in the Stokes limit.
-The results from the method of reflections align well with experimental data for wall-particle gap widths greater than 1.5 (translation) and 1.3 (rotation) \citep{malysa1986rotational}.
+The results from the method of reflections for the sphere align well with experimental data for wall-particle gap widths greater than 1.5 (translation) and 1.3 (rotation) \citep{malysa1986rotational}.
+Further, it has been observed numerically that at low capillary number, defined as the ratio of viscous and elastic forces, the lift velocity of a capsule in a bounded simple shear flow is nearly equal to the analytical solution (based on far-field approximation) over a wide range of wall–particle gap widths \citep{nix2014lateral}.